| History In

 Johan Christian Giegengack, the son of Valentin Giegengack,

-left Denmark in about 1826 or 1827 and he went to the
+left Denmark in about 1826 or 1827 and went to the

 Netherlands.
 Again the economical situation could be